Home Loan Interest Rates Australia

 | Approx. cash needed | Deposit + duty + ~$3k |

 Want your real “ready to buy” number?
-We’ll map deposit + costs + lender pathway so the contract-time maths lines up.
+We’ll map deposit, costs and lender pathway so the contract-time maths lines up.

-Here’s the simple checklist we run on every purchase: government costs, professional costs, inspections, lender costs, and a small buffer.
-Some costs vary by state, property type, lender and borrower profile, so we confirm the “real number” before you sign.
+Here’s the simple checklist we run on every purchase: government costs, professional costs, inspections, lender costs and a buffer.
+Some costs vary by state, property type, lender and borrower profile, so we confirm the real number before you sign.

 | Cost type | What it covers | Typical notes |